 Joint demand for two or more products occur when they are used together, thereby a change in demand of one product affects the change in demand for the others.

 Examples of such products are car and tyres, bread and butter, toothpaste & brush.
 The quantity demanded for these pairs of products increases and decreases together.
 However, prices may vary depending on the substitutes and competition.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Joint Demand.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Joint Demand.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content